 Folies - Red metal structures - Parc de la Villette

 Folie is a delightful old-fashioned term, which doesn't mean madness as you might think, but leafy area.

-By extrapolation Folies was the name given to the elegant, and often extravagant, country houses the wealthy Parisians built around Paris during the 18th century.
+By extrapolation Folies was the name given to the elegant, and often extravagant country houses the wealthy Parisians built around Paris during the 18th century.

-Sadly, suburban dwellings have today replaced them.
+Sadly, most have today disappeared.

 These 26 Folies, which are scattered throughout the park, are bright red metal structures that beautifully stand out against the green lawns.

 Their square bases are identical in size (10,80m aside), however, their shapes vary according to their use.